PCov3r/Arduino-RPi-nrf24l01-communication/README.md

 The library is now installed and ready for C/C++ use.
 If we need the Python support too : ``sudo apt-get install python-dev python-setup-tools libboost-python-dev`` then ``cd pyRF24`` and ``./setup.py build``

+## On arduino,
-On arduino, in the library manager search for RF24 library by TRMh20 and install it.
+in the library manager search for RF24 library by TRMh20 and install it.

+## Connection
 Connect the nrf24l01 as follow

 <img src="https://user-images.githubusercontent.com/38764918/115746275-7e09f080-a394-11eb-89ca-0769d4c3a552.png" width="500" height="500">